andrewmurphyio/2minersInfo/README.md

       ✔ Value in local currency

-## Things you should know about EthermineInfo
+## Things you should know about 2miners
-* The Ethermine API has been subject to change - there may be occaisions where a code change is required before the component will work again.
+* The 2miners API has been subject to change - there may be occaisions where a code change is required before the component will work again.
-* There are limits on how many requests can be made to Ethermine's API and therefore the data retrieved by EthermineInfo will be updated periodically and may be out of date by the time you look at it.
+* There are limits on how many requests can be made to 2miners's API and therefore the data retrieved by 2minersInfo will be updated periodically and may be out of date by the time you look at it.
-* Please do not use EthermineInfo in isolation to make decisions about your cryptocurrency holdings.
+* Please do not use 2minersInfo in isolation to make decisions about your cryptocurrency holdings.
-* EthermineInfo only reads the statistics of the provided miner.
+* 2minersInfo only reads the statistics of the provided miner.

 ## Pre-requisite knowledge

-Before downloading and configuring EthermineInfo, please ensure you are familiar with the following items:
+Before downloading and configuring 2minersInfo, please ensure you are familiar with the following items:

 * HomeAssistant's configuration file [LINK](https://www.home-assistant.io/docs/configuration/)
 * YAML syntax [LINK](https://www.home-assistant.io/docs/configuration/yaml/)